 THESE ARE SOCIAL ENTREPRENEURS IN ACTION

 Terry Kaldhusdal (left), shown with his wife Janet, was Wisconsin's 2007 Teacher of the Year, the 2014 Fellow of the Lowell Milken Center for Unsung Heroes, and is an award-winning documentarian.
 His brother Pete's fight with pancreatic cancer brought Terry to focus on how we treat people who are seriously ill and his film work on end-of-life care has been called "narrative ethics at its best" by Myra Christopher, Founding Director of the Center for Practical Bioethics.
 During his 5-year (2009-2014) collaboration with Michael Bernhagen in this important genre, their work garnered 22 awards and an Emmy nomination.

 Michael Bernhagen (right), with his wife Denise, is the Director of Community Engagement & Care Partner Relations at Rainbow Hospice Care in Jefferson, Wisconsin.
 Watching his mother Rita's slow decline from congestive heart failure and vascular dementia as well as the struggle of his family and her doctors when dealing with the process inspired Mike to leave curative medicine and join the hospice movement in 2004.
-Over time, Bernhagen's work has helped transform Jefferson County, Wisconsin into an "island of excellence" for end-of-life care.
-That is, it has become a place where more people receive hospice care at end-of-life than almost everywhere else in the United States (currently ranks 35th out of 3,143 counties nationally - Top 1.1%).
+Over time, Bernhagen's business development work has helped transform Jefferson County, Wisconsin into an "island of excellence" for end-of-life care.
+That is, it has become a place where more people receive hospice care at end-of-life than almost everywhere else in the United States (per Hospice Analytics, Jefferson County currently ranks 35th out of 3,143 counties nationally - Top 1.1%).

 In 2017, Kaldhusdal and Bernhagen were nominated for a Humanities Award by the American Academy of Hospice and Palliative Medicine for their work on the Consider the Conversation film series.
 Amazingly, their film projects were never awarded a single grant by any foundation devoted to improving end-of-life care.

-How were the Consider the Conversation films funded?
+How were the first two Consider the Conversation films funded?